zaznov/MKDS/README.md

-# MKAS
+# MKDS
-# This is a project for Module MKAS from MBP_XFE Project
+# This is a project for Module MKDS (contains mode1 and mode2) from MBP_XFE Project